Swanswell Medical Centre370 Gospel LaneAcocks GreenBirmingham, B27 7ALTel: 0121 706 5676

 Birmingham residents are able to self refer to this service by telephoning 0121 466 6540.
 Solihull residents are able to access services by referral from their doctor.

-Reach Out Recovery provides a shared care service for drug and alcohol misuse in association with Dr Schuppler and Dr James, who prescribe medication to reduce harm and support abstinence.
+CGL (Change, Grow, Live) provides a shared care service for drug and alcohol misuse in association with Dr Schuppler and Dr James, who prescribe medication to reduce harm and support abstinence.
 If you would like advice or support, a self-referral form can be requested from reception or from your doctor.